-I'm a sixty-two year old Dad of three (adults now but still costing me a fortune!) and I'm continually learning Internet Marketing.
+I'm a sixty-four year old Dad of three (adults now but still costing me a fortune!) and I'm continually learning Internet Marketing.
 I find the Internet to be very fluid when it comes to marketing effectively.

 I'm a retired Automotive Engineer (Programme Management), I thought 35+ years of my life making other people wealthy was enough!
 I have three 'children', a 26 year old son (a Police Officer) and twin 23 year old daughters (Estate Agents).

 I have a number of Business websites, it's part of my testing strategy.
 Whilst I'm not a millionaire, I earn enough for a contented lifestyle.

 Childhood - Born in 1956, my Dad was an Army Chaplain and my Mum a Piano Teacher.
 Dad served with the 2nd Parachute Regiment (https://g.co/kgs/1tcQ2U) and his service took us to a number of overseas locations, where I got the bug for travel.
 I owe a lot to my childhood as it was much more than many had in those days.

 Education - Like many military children, I went to boarding school (http://www.methody.org/).
 It was my fifth school by the age of nine.
 I didn't enjoy it, being separated from my family.
 Academic achievements were driven by enthusiastic staff, as were sports, resulting in well rounded school leavers.
 I went on to an apprenticeship.